ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Erin: we will address the common desires among content creators that require direct quotation and disallow summarization and the combination of the two.
 We also talked about maxed links Erin will write them down to focus on them.

 Do we want a list of links with titles and snippet as simple search.
 Do people want to be able to object to the entirety of the AI (blue link result should be included or not?)because most people would not want to control that or not.
-If we are going to create these categories poeople might want to disallow everything including traditional search
+If we are going to create these categories people might want to disallow everything including traditional search

 Ekr: if i do link+quote that is primarily ...?

 Mike (Cloudflare): Input is interesting.
 As a content creator it is difficult to trace how the content has been transformed.
 This is concerning.
-Focusing on AI input is more approrpriate
+Focusing on AI input is more appropriate

 Paul: It is about using as input.
 Deployed model: if you are concerned about something you expressed for input to have an effect on the output, this text is not for that.
 This is not a replacement for training or generative AI category.
 This is when assets are provided as input to train AI models